6ry0u/unimask/README.md

 # Unimask
-universal mask to interact semi-automatically with any deployed Ethereum smart contract.
+Universal mask to interact semi-automatically with any deployed Ethereum smart contract.

 ## TO DOS
 - [ ] Display functions names after copy pasting a contract address